qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

-If you have print layouts defined in your project, they will be listed in the `GetProjectSettings` response, and they can be used by the GetPrint request to create prints, using one of the print layout layouts as a template.
+If you have print layouts defined in your project, they will be listed in the `GetProjectSettings` response, and they can be used by the GetPrint request to create prints, using one of the print layouts as a template.
 This is a QGIS-specific extension to the WMS 1.3.0 specification.
 If you want to exclude any print layout from being published by the WMS, check |checkbox| :guilabel:`Exclude layouts` and click the